Wax Mask: Production

 Variety stated the budget for the film was under $1.25 million.
-Stivaletti originally had Robert Englund in mind for the lead, but due to budgetary restraints, leading to Robert Hossein taking the role.
+Stivaletti originally had Robert Englund in mind for the lead, but due to budgetary restraints, Robert Hossein took the role.
 Most of the special effects shots were to be done during post-production allowing the director to supervise them more closely.
 The film was in production for six weeks in 1996.

 Release

 Wax Mask opened in Italy on 4 April 1997.
 It grossed $137,435 from 47 screens on its opening weekend placing ninth at the Italian box office.
 After 10 days it had grossed $250,000.
-The film had its North American premiere at the Fantasia Film Festival in Canada on July 24, 1997.
+The film had its North American premiere at the Fantasia International Film Festival in Canada on July 24, 1997.

 Critical reception

 Variety reviewed the film favorably, terming it "a luridly entertaining return to the style of Britain's Hammer productions of the '60s" and "a highly enjoyable salute to cheesy vintage horror" but lamented the lack of "a guiding hand with the actors".
 AllMovie complimented Stivaletti for "[d]isplaying a competent handling of the material, as well as the stylistic excesses that have become synonymous with Italian horror" and concluded that the film "ultimately serves its eerily entertaining purpose."